-As a makeup artist, your kit is an essential tool – it’s a collection of carefully selected products that allow you to work your magic and build your professional reputation.
-But it can be difficult to determine which products you should include, and how many, as you don’t want to stock up on five types of one product and not have enough of another.
+As a makeup artist, your makeup kit is an essential tool—it’s a collection of carefully selected products that allow you to work your magic and build your professional reputation.
+But it can be difficult to determine which products you should include and how many.
+You don’t want to stock up on five types of one product and not have enough of another.

-As a celebrity makeup artist, and a tutor at QC Makeup Academy, Nathan Johnson is very careful about what he keeps in his kit and ensures that he is able to fit everything in one bag!
+As a celebrity makeup artist, and a tutor at QC Makeup Academy, Nathan Johnson is very careful about what he keeps in his professional makeup artistry kit and ensures that he is able to fit everything in one bag!

 His rule of thumb for stocking a makeup kit?
 Fill it with products you love!
 In the video below, find out which products he keeps close by, his brand recommendations, and how he personalizes his collection.